Lightstreamer/Lightstreamer-example-Chat-adapter-node/README.md

 * Launch the Node.js Remote Adapter: go to the `Deployment_Node_Remote_Adapter` folder and launch:<BR/>
 `> node nodechat.js`<BR/>
 * Test the Adapter, launching the [Lightstreamer - Basic Chat Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Chat-client-javascript) listed in [Clients Using This Adapter](https://github.com/Weswit/Lightstreamer-example-Chat-adapter-node#clients-using-this-adapter).
-    * In order to make the [Lightstreamer - Basic Chat Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Chat-client-javascript) front-end pages get data from the newly installed Adapter Set, you need to modify the front-end pages and set the required Adapter Set name to PROXY_NODECHAT when creating the LightstreamerClient instance.
+    * To make the [Lightstreamer - Basic Chat Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Chat-client-javascript) front-end pages get data from the newly installed Adapter Set, you need to modify the front-end pages and set the required Adapter Set name to PROXY_NODECHAT when creating the LightstreamerClient instance.
 So edit the `lsClient.js` file of the *Basic Chat Demo* front-end deployed under `Lightstreamer/pages/ChatDemo` and replace:<BR/>
 `var lsClient = new LightstreamerClient(protocolToUse+"//localhost:"+portToUse,"CHAT");`<BR/>
 with:<BR/>
 `var lsClient = new LightstreamerClient(protocolToUse+"//localhost:"+portToUse,"PROXY_NODECHAT");`<BR/>
 (you don't need to reconfigure the Data Adapter name, as it is the same in both Adapter Sets).
-    * As the referred Adapter Set has changed, make sure that the front-end does no longer share the Engine with other demos.
+    * As the referred Adapter Set has changed, make sure that the front-end no longer shares the Engine with other demos.
 So a line like this:<BR/>
 `lsClient.connectionSharing.enableSharing("ChatDemoCommonConnection", "ATTACH", "CREATE");`<BR/>
 should become like this:<BR/>